Definition

 White Label

-Branding software or services with your own agency's identity rather than the provider's brand.
+Branding software or services with your own firm's identity rather than the provider's brand.

-Branding software or services with your own agency's identity rather than the provider's brand.
+Branding software or services with your own firm's identity rather than the provider's brand.

 Definition

-White labeling allows agencies to present third-party tools or services under their own brand.
-Clients see the agency's logo, colors, and domain rather than the underlying provider.
-This maintains a cohesive brand experience and positions the agency as the sole provider of value.
+White labeling allows firms to present third-party tools or services under their own brand.
+Clients see the firm's logo, colors, and domain rather than the underlying provider.
+This maintains a cohesive brand experience and positions the firm as the sole provider of value.

 Example

-Agency uses Angelwood for client portals but clients see: agency's logo, agency's colors, custom domain (portal.agencyname.com), no mention of Angelwood.
+Firm uses Angelwood for client portals but clients see: the firm's logo, the firm's colors, custom domain (portal.firmname.com), no mention of Angelwood.

 Your Brand, Our Platform